Dynamical structure factor and a new method to measure the pairing gap in two-dimensional attractive Fermi-Hubbard model: Results away from half filling

 \subsection{Molecular excitations at ${\bf q}=[\pi, \pi]$ and its related pairing gap}

-Compared with Fig. \ref{fig2}, it can be clearly seen that the dynamical structure factor around $[\pi, \pi]$ moves upward relative to the zero energy at $<n>=0.8$.
-Then we show that the dynamical structure factor at ${\bf q}=[\pi, \pi]$ can characterize the bosonic molecular excitations (Cooper pairs excitations).
-To show clearly this physics, the hopping dependence of $S({\bf q},{\omega})$ had been calculated, and the results of $S({\bf q},{\omega})$ as a function of the transfer energy $\omega$ for the hopping strength (a) $t/U=0.15$, (b) $t/U=0.25$, (c) $t/U=0.4$, and (d) $t/U=0.5$ are shown in Fig. \ref{fig4}.
-The inset figures highlight the comparison near the strength of atomic excitations in a larger energy region.
-Obviously $S({\bf q},{\omega})$ consists of a sharp peak in the low-energy region and a broad single-particle excitation band in the higher energy region.
-This sharp peak corresponds to the excitation of the bosonic molecules from a molecular condensate, while the broad single-particle excitation band is the result of atomic (particle-hole) excitations.
-As the hopping strength $t$ increases (atomic interaction strength decreases), the weight of the molecular peak decreases but the atomic excitation band increases quickly.
-The variation of the atomic excitation band is shown in the inset figures.
+Compared with Fig. \ref{fig2}, the minimum of the roton mode at $[\pi, \pi]$ moves above the zero energy at $n=0.8$.
+Thus, this roton mode is gapped which arises from the strong local density correlations \cite{Ganesh2009}.
+In optical lattices, this gapped roton mode is always well separated from single-particle excitations and is explained as the molecular Cooper-pair excitations here \cite{Zhang1990}.
+To show this clearly, $S({\bf q},{\omega})$ as a function of $\omega$ for different $t$ are shown in Fig. \ref{fig4}.
+Insets magnify the atomic excitation regime.
+Obviously, $S({\bf q},{\omega})$ consists of a sharp low-energy peak and a broad high-energy single-particle excitation band.
+This sharp peak corresponds to the excitation of the bosonic molecules from a molecular condensate while the broad single-particle excitation band is the result of atomic (particle-hole) excitations.
+As $t$ increases ($U$ decreases), the weight of the molecular peak decreases while the atomic excitation band increases quickly.